coreysparks/data/README.md

 data
 ====

-These are data that I use in my example
+These are data that I use in my examples